mosip/documentation/docs/resident-services.md

     *	Book an appointment to update UIN

-Below is an image summarizing the features provided in Resident Services portal.
+Below is an image summarizing the features provided in Resident portal.

 ![](_images/rs-feature-list.png)